 The use of mobile radar systems in both commercial and non-commercial marine vessels play a vital role in enhancing navigational safety and efficiency.
 One of the primary functions of radar on ships is to detect other vessels and obstacles.
-This allows for timely manoeuvres to avoid collisions, a critical aspect in busy shipping lanes or crowded marinas.
+This allows for timely maneuvers to avoid collisions, a critical aspect in busy shipping lanes or crowded marinas.
 Radar systems also help in identifying landmasses, coastlines, and navigational markers, especially in poor visibility conditions like fog or darkness.
 This is crucial for safe navigation, particularly in unfamiliar or congested waters.

 There is active ship traffic in the area based on AIS data from 2022 (Figure 5-2).
-Kattegat is placed outside most of the main routes.
-However, ships with a larger draft stay in the greater depth, which is through the area designated for the Kattegat Havvindmøllepark.
-(DNV, 2024).
+Hesselø is placed outside the main routes for all types of vessels

 Wind turbines can result in potential impact with blocking or reflecting radar signals (see ch.
 6.1).
 Two HAZID workshops have been performed concurrently with this radar study.
 The impact from wind turbines on vessel radar regarding interference between vessel and coastal radars was mentioned in the HAZID.
 With mitigative actions the impacts can be reduced (see ch.
 8 regarding mitigative measures).
-For mapping of coastal radars (see 5.1.2.1).
+For mapping of coastal radars see ch.
+0.

 Figure 5-2 Vessel routes based on AIS data from 2022.
-The offshore wind farm areas Kattegat and Hesselø are shown as orange.
+The planned areas for Kattegat and Hesselø OWFs are shown as orange.
 Kattegat is located west and Hesselø east.
-Source: HAZID Report Kattegat (DNV, 2024)
+The light-red area north of the Kattegat OWF area is the existing Anholt OWF.
+Source: HAZID report Hesselø (DNV, 2024).